How Weak Hips and Glutes Can Create a Hypertonic Pelvic Floor

 Beyond this foundational core canister, there are other supporting muscles like the obliques, hips, glutes, and other back muscles.

-In any team scenario, when some players aren’t performing their role, others must pick up the slack.
+The relationship of the glutes and hips to the pelvic floor is that like any team scenario, when some players aren’t performing their role, others must pick up the slack.
+In the body, when the core stabilizers—such as the transverse abdominis or diaphragm—aren’t functioning optimally, other muscles like the pelvic floor or hip flexors may compensate, leading to imbalance and dysfunction.
 The same principle applies to muscle balance in the body.

 With the pelvic floor, it's crucial to understand that these muscles are not meant to be the primary movers but rather stabilizing muscles.
 To understand this let's look at some likely scenarios where the pelvic floor becomes overloaded doing more work than it should: